PAVITHRARAVICHANDRAN03/M1_Application_clinic_management_system/1_Requirements/Readme.md

 ## Introduction

-The Clinic Record Management System with Source Code is a project that can manage the patient record within the clinic.
+The Clinic Management System with Source Code is a project that can manage the patient record within the clinic.
 The system can help you organize the patient details for assigning properly.
 The purpose of the system is to help and maintain the managing of patient record.

 ## Research